Xilaew/JudoShiai-xPack/TurnierInfo/README.md

 * another network for communication of the different JudoShiai programms (JudoWeight, JudoTimer ...) among each other, from this network JudoShiai can upload the results via ftp.

 # How to Install
+In order to turn your WiFi Device into a TurnierInfo Router you first need to identify and download the appropriate TurnierInfo firmware image for your device and then install it onto your device.
+## Find Firmware Image
+## Install
+### The Easy Way
 On many WiFi Routers/AccessPoints you can simply install a custom firmware image via the routers configuration website.
 Often this function is hidden under Advanvced, System or similarly named menu entries.
+### A little more complicated
 See [openWRT installation instructions via OEM Firmware](https://openwrt.org/docs/guide-user/installation/generic.flashing#method_1via_oem_firmware) for more info about how to install openWRT images on your router.

 # Tested Devices